STEP 1: Qualifications

 |Mandatory Campus Fee:||$795.00 for full-time |

 $92 flat rate for Summer and Winter Terms

 |Lab Fees:||Some courses have a $40 lab fee|

-Note: Tuition will potentially increase annually at the same rate as the university graduate school tuition.
+Note: Tuition and fees are subject to increase at the same rate as the university graduate school tuition/fees.